-2011 Project Summary
+2012 Project Summary

 The Port has always been instrumental in looking forward in an effort to improve the community and the industrial base in the area.
-To that end, the Port had several projects during 2011 that work towards increasing economic development of Sunnyside.
+To that end, the Port had several projects during 2012 that work towards increasing economic development of Sunnyside.

+In December 2012, the Port acquired a land parcel known as the "Carnation" property.
+The Port was given the property by Zion bank since there were known pollution issues.
 The Carnation milk processing building in Sunnyside has been an icon since it was built in 1942.
 The brick façade and classic glass brick section of the building are a landmark to this city as is the old water tower that still has the "Carnation" name on it.
-The building is currently vacant and the Port has been investigating the possibility of making the site usable for redevelopment.
-The Port of Sunnyside is working to complete a due diligence process so that the Port may realistically consider resolving the environmental problems at the site to foster redevelopment of the property.
-The property is located in a prime redevelopment location and is a large parcel that has the flexibility to be developed for a range of industrial, commercial, retail or mixed uses.
-This process began in 2011 and continues on into 2012.
-The Port received a \$200,000 grant from the Washington State Department of Ecology to study contamination remediation and future development use.
+The building is currently vacant and the Port has investigated the possibility of making the site usable for redevelopment.
+With the support of an Integrated Planning Grant from the Department of Ecology, the Port of Sunnyside has conducted due diligence on both redevelopment and cleanup of the property.
+The Port has prepared an Integrated Cleanup and Redevelopment Plan.
+The Plan includes a market strategy to engage private sector developers and leverage public resources to revitalize the property.
+By collaboration and teamwork, the Port has turned challenge into opportunity.